Standard 4.12: The Role of Political Protest

 Anti-War Literature and Protest Music are ways for writers and musical artists to convey their views of society and their visions for change.

-There is more information at a resourcesforhistoryteachers wiki page for Antiwar Literature and Protest Songs.
+You can find more information about political protest at our resourcesforhistoryteachers wiki page for Antiwar Literature and Protest Songs.
 The wiki also includes an historical biography page for Langston Hughes, Poet, Playwright and Civil Rights Activist.

 Protest music conveys ideas and emotions in ways that change minds and provoke actions.
 From Billie Holiday singing the song Strange Fruit which was named song of the century by Time magazine in 1999 to contemporary rap and hip-hop artists, music is a powerful force for change.
 The 2015 song Alright by Kendrick Lamar expresses his protest against police violence toward Black people.
 Alicia Key's 2020 song Perfect Way to Die was inspired by the killings of Mike Brown and Sandra Bland.